Creating custom fields

 Address Book & Children module custom fields

-To create a Custom Field simply click on the module options cog in the top right-hand corner of the page for each respective module.
-You'll need manage module or Administrator permissions to access this feature.
+To create a Custom Field simply click on the module options cog in the top right-hand corner of the page in each respective module - you'll need manage module or Administrator permissions to access this feature.

 When changing an existing Custom Field from one format to another, ChurchSuite will often be able to help with the change of data type.
 For example, when changing a "Single Sentence" type to Checkbox List, Radio List or Drop-down List, ChurchSuite will automatically populate a list of options based on your existing data, creating an option for each unique entry found against your existing contacts.